FME (software): Software

 Any number of readers, writers and transformers can be used in an FME workflow.
 A further tool is the Data Inspector, which can present spatial workflow results in a cartographic display.

 The ArcGIS Pro software can use the FME engine and workflows as part of the data interoperability extension.
 In 2015 the FME software was integrated with the What3Words geolocation system.

 Use Base

 As of November 2022, FME has an estimated 0.32% of the total data integration software market.
 The Information Technology, governmental, utilities, and oil and gas sectors form the largest organisational user base.
-Examples of the use of FME include routing for emergency fire response, and backend data quality management and sub-surface modelling for infrastructure projects.
+Examples of the use of FME include routing for emergency fire response, backend data quality management and sub-surface modelling for infrastructure projects, CAD to GIS file conversions, and BIM data extraction for indoor navigation.

 Criticism and Reviews

 FME is considered a comprehensive platform for BIM data exchange and support of spatial data.
 Reviews indicate it is strong in the analytic, conversion and interoperability areas, flexible in scope, with a strong user community.
 However, the cartographic capability is considered poor, interactive editing tools are absent, and the licensing costs are seen as significant.
+In January 2024 JMI Equity obtained a minor share of Safe Software.
+Safe Software wants to triple the net annual revenue in the next five years.